waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 ## Contributing to documentation

 When you contribute to the documentation, you use the Deconst documentation platform created by the Developer Experience team to support continuous integration and delivery (CI/CD) of documentation.
-If you're a regular contributor or if you are coordinating the documentation work for your team, you'll find it helpful to [learn more about Deconst](#continuous-integration-and-delivery].
+If you're a regular contributor or if you are coordinating the documentation work for your team, you'll find it helpful to [learn more about Deconst](#continuous-integration-and-delivery).

 How you contribute to documentation depends on what you are developing: